Last Updated on May 3, 2022

 The central compartment of the foot contains the adductor hallucis and quadratus plantae muscles, and the flexor digitorum longus, flexor digitorum brevis, and flexor hallucis longus tendons

-Lateral and medial intermuscular septum divide the arm into anterior and posterior compartment.
+Lateral and medial intermuscular septum divides the arm into an anterior and posterior compartment.

 The posterior compartment or extensor compartment contains the triceps brachii and anconeus muscle.

-Forearm is divided into interconnected superficial volar (flexor), deep volar, dorsal (extensor) compartment and compartment containing the mobile wad of Henry.
+The forearm is divided into interconnected superficial volar (flexor), deep volar, dorsal (extensor) compartment and a compartment containing the mobile wad of Henry.